AyushGupta51379/COMP_5331_Project_Fake_News_Detection/trained_models/README.md

 After downloading, upload to google drive and load it from the pixel code

-## May create a API for the trained model later if possible
+## May create a API for the trained model later if possible...